 Early Origins of the Atherstone family

-Lancashire at Atherton, a chapelry, in the parish and union of Leigh, hundred of West Derby.
-"This place was held of the barons of Warrington by Robert de Atherton, in the reign of John; and in this knightly family the manor descended through many generations, successively allied to the Byrons, Warrens, Ashtons, Butlers, Catterals, Conyers, Irelands, and Bolds: by the marriage of the late Lord Lilford with the heiress of Atherton, the manor came to his lordship's family.
+Atherton "was held of the barons of Warrington by Robert de Atherton, in the reign of John; and in this knightly family the manor descended through many generations, successively allied to the Byrons, Warrens, Ashtons, Butlers, Catterals, Conyers, Irelands, and Bolds: by the marriage of the late Lord Lilford with the heiress of Atherton, the manor came to his lordship's family.

 Atherton Hall, a superb edifice, built by the Atherton family in the early part of the 18th century, at an expense of about £63,000, was taken down in 1825."

 Atterton, is a small hamlet, in the parish of Witherley, union of Atherstone, hundred of Sparkenhoe, in Leicestershire.

 Other first records of the name include Robert de Atherton who was Sheriff of Lancashire in the year 1206.
 His son William de Atherton held a manor at Atherton of the Barons of Warington.
 Years later, Hugh de Atherton was listed in the Subsidy Rolls of that shire in 1332.

 Early History of the Atherstone family

-Another 155 words (11 lines of text) covering the years 1598, 1640, 1640 and 1721 are included under the topic Early Atherstone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Atherstone research.
+Another 88 words (6 lines of text) covering the years 1598, 1640, 1640, 1598, 1635, 1634, 1636, 1640, 1640 and 1721 are included under the topic Early Atherstone History in all our PDF Extended History products and printed products wherever possible.